Skip to main content

 Connect file storage to a cloud server in another pool

-If you plan to use file storage to store backups, we recommend creating the storage and cloud server in pools from different availability zones or regions to improve fault tolerance.
-If the file storage and the cloud server are in different pools, you must configure private network connectivity at the L3 level via global router to connect the storage.
+If you plan to use file storage to store backups, to improve fault tolerance, we recommend creating the storage and cloud server in the poolahs from different availability zones or regions.
+If the file storage and the cloud server are in different pools, you must configure private network connectivity at the L3 level to connect the storage via the global router.

-2. Connect the network and subnet to the global router for the cloud server.
+2. Connect the network and subnet for the cloud server to the global router.

-3. Connect the network and subnet to the global router for file storage.
+3. Connect the network and subnet for the file storage to the global router.

 6. Create file storage.

-See example of connecting file storage to a cloud server in a different pool.
+Check it out example of connecting file storage to a cloud server in another pool.

 If you need to increase disk space with file storage, we recommend creating storage in the same pool as the cloud server.
-For more details, see the Connect file storage to cloud server-in-one-pool instructions.
+Read more in the instructions Connect file storage to a cloud server in a single pool.

 Example of connecting file storage to a cloud server